pressbooks/pressbooks/readme.txt

 = 3.1 =
 * Added a new Textboxes menu in TinyMCE which supports some new types of textboxes in addition to standard and shaded.
 * Added support for assigning classes to tables within the TinyMCE Table Editor and removed some unnecessary features from it.
+* Moved the mPDF library to an external plugin, [Pressbooks mPDF](https://wordpress.org/plugins/pressbooks-mpdf).
 * Localized strings within some of our TinyMCE plugins.
 More to come.
+* Improved SCSS theme structure and SCSS compilation routines.
 * Improved XSL file for ODT export.
 * Improved some TinyMCE styles.
 * Fixed an issue where activating a non-SCSS theme would cause an error.
+* Fixed an issue where loading the Search and Replace tool would cause an error (props to @rootl for the bug report).

 = 3.0 =
 * SASS-y themes: book themes are now built with SASS (specifically the SCSS variant) and compiled for export or web display using either the bundled scssphp compiler (https://github.com/leafo/scssphp/) or the SASS PHP extension if installed (https://github.com/sensational/sassphp).
 See `/docs/themes-book.txt` for details if you are developing your own themes.